Bosnia and Herzegovina in the Eurovision Song Contest 2009: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 30 January 2009, a special allocation draw was held which placed each country into one of the two semi-finals.
 Bosnia and Herzegovina was placed into the first semi-final, to be held on 12 May 2009.
 The running order for the semi-finals was decided through another draw on 16 March 2009 and Bosnia and Herzegovina was set to perform last in position 18, following the entry from Malta.

-The two semi-finals and the final were broadcast in Bosnia and Herzegovina on BHT 1 with commentary by Dejan Kukrić.
+The two semi-finals and the final were broadcast in Bosnia and Herzegovina on BHT 1 and BH Radio 1 with commentary by Dejan Kukrić.
+Additionally, a public screening of the final was organized at the Children of Sarajevo Square in Sarajevo.
 The Bosnian spokesperson, who announced the Bosnian votes during the final, was Laka who represented Bosnia and Herzegovina in the Eurovision Song Contest 2008.